njamesgeorge1223/Weather-Visualization-for-Vacations-from-APIs/WeatherPy/README.TECHNICAL.md

 If the computer has Anaconda and a recent version of Python, the Jupyter notebook already has the following dependencies
 installed: datetime, io, json, pandas, pathlib, os, pandas, requests.

-In addition to those modules, the Jupyter Notebook needs the following to execute: hvplot, numpy, matplotlib, requests_html, citipy.
+In addition to those modules, the Jupyter Notebook needs the following to execute: citipy, hvplot, matplotlib, numpy, panel, requests_html, scipy.

 Here are the requisite Terminal commands for installation of these peripheral modules:

+python3 -m pip install citipy

 python3 -m pip install hvplot

+python3 -m pip install matplotlib

 python3 -m pip install numpy

-python3 -m pip install matplotlib
+python3 -m pip install panel

 python3 -m pip install requests_html

-python3 -m pip install citipy
+python3 -m pip install scipy

 If the folders, Resources, Logs, and Images are not present, the Jupyter Notebook will create them.
 Weather.ipynb generates the file, CitiesWeather.csv, in the Resources folder: this file is the input file for VacationPy.ipynb.